 We’re always on the hunt for fun, inexpensive things to do with the kids in the Detroit area.
-I can’t say it took a lot of arm-twisting to bring the kids on this outing!
+A free tour of the Sanders Chocolate Factory filled that bill, and I can’t say it took a lot of arm-twisting to bring the kids on this outing!
 In fact, I was pleasantly surprised with how much my 6 and 8 year olds retained from the tour.
 It lasts approximately an hour and begins with a video explaining the process for making chocolate.
 This was very well done and I felt like it resonated with them better than other chocolate factory tours that we’ve done where the information is printed on an exhibit.
 (Good luck trying to go slowly and read it to them when they’re racing ahead for the much-anticipated samples! ;-))

 Next was a short video explaining the history of Sanders Confectionary.
 Begun in the late 1800s by a German-born immigrant, the video traces the history of the company from a soda shop counter in downtown Detroit to becoming a household name with nine locations in Michigan.
 In the early 2000s, they were acquired by local rival Morley Candy Company and have since begun selling their products nationwide.

 Then for the samples and a view of the production line!
 (Sadly, no pictures allowed.)
 When we visited, the only line running was the one which supplies Costco with large containers of dark chocolate sea salt caramels.
 Apparently in order to keep up with demand, this line is always running whenever the factory is open.
 It was a great one to see though, and our tour guide walked us along, explaining each step of the process, from the making of the caramels to the loading of the pallets for shipment.